IEDS-sponsored book published by Yale University Press...

 This first test case of comprehensive conflict resolution through conservation, involving a host of organizations, has significantly advanced the awareness and viability of peace park strategies around the world.

-IEDS researchers are developing a detailed case study of the negotiations which led to this agreement.
-The existing peace park region which is supported through programs by the International Tropical Timber Organization (ITTO) is also the subject of an evaluative report to be published in partnership with the United Nations University, Institute for Advanced Study and will be published in January 2011.
+IEDS researchers developed a detailed case study of the negotiations which led to this agreement.
+The existing peace park region which is supported through programs by the International Tropical Timber Organization (ITTO) is also the subject of an evaluative report which was published in partnership with the United Nations University, Institute for Advanced Study in 2011 and is available online here.